bmilcs/odin-project/javascript.md

 An object's definition should only have to be modified due to changes to it's single responsibility within the system.

+A class should have one and only one reason to change, meaning that a class should only have one job.

 ### O. Open-Closed

 Open-Closed Principle states that code should be: